team-mayes/atesa/docs/the_config_file.rst

 .. code-block:: python

 	job_type = 'committor_analysis'
+	as_settings_file = <as_settings_file>
 	path_to_rc_out = <rc_out_file>
-	rc_definition = <rc_definition>
-	as_settings_file = <as_settings_file>
+	rc_threshold = <threshold>

 The *as_settings_file* should point to the the "settings.pkl" file in the previous aimless shooting working directory; see the last entry in :ref:`CVDefinitions`.
-See :ref:`ReactionCoordinateDefinition` for details on the `rc_definition` option.
+The *path_to_rc_out* option should point the output file of ``rc_eval.py``, which by default is named "rc.out" and located in the aimless shooting working directory.
+The value of *rc_threshold* should be selected by manually inspecting the file indicated by *path_to_rc_out* and finding the appropriate cutoff value to include the desired number of initial coordinates in committor analysis (a good choice is approximately 200).
+For example, if the absolute value of the 200th line of rc.out is 0.09, you might choose *rc_threshold* = 0.1.
+Note that larger values of rc_threshold make the result less powerful, as structures further from the transition state separatrix are included.
+If you feel you have to choose a large value of *rc_threshold* in order to include enough structures for committor analysis, it may indicate that you need to perform more aimless shooting.

-The working directory here should NOT be the same as the aimless shooting directory containing the data to perform committor analysis with.
-The aimless shooting directory will be identified using the `path_to_rc_out` setting (which should be inside the aimless shooting working directory).
+The working directory here should NOT be the same as the aimless shooting directory containing the data to perform committor analysis with (although it can be a subdirectory).
+The aimless shooting directory will be identified as needed using the `path_to_rc_out` setting (which should be inside the aimless shooting working directory).
 The working directory for a committor analysis job should be a new directory, though it can be a subdirectory of the aimless shooting directory if desired.

 The results of a committor analysis job are written to the file "committor_analysis.out" in the working directory.
 Each line in this file gives the ratio of jobs that committed to the "forward" basin to the total number of jobs that committed to either basin.
 For more details on interpreting these results, see :ref:`CommittorAnalysis`.